atlas-jswank/atlas-jswank.github.io/src/content/blog/dev-containers.md

 After the container is rebuilt it will have the PostgreSQL Explorer and MongoDB explorer installed.

 Open the MongoDb panel from the side of VS Code.
-Add the mogodb using the connection string `mongodb://mongo:27017`.
-You can now explor the `sales-db` collection we created in our code.
+Add the mogodb server using the connection string `mongodb://mongo:27017`.
+You can now explore the `sales-db` collection we created in our code.

 ![placeholder](/dev-containers-6.png)

 Open the PostgreSQL panel from the side of VS Code.
-Add the postgres using:
+Add the postgres server using:

 ```
 hostname: postgres